History of Seychelles: Democracy

 Following the dissolution of the Soviet Union, at an Extraordinary Congress of the Seychelles People's Progressive Front (SPPF) on 4 December 1991, President René announced a return to the multiparty system of government after almost 16 years of one-party rule.
 On 27 December 1991, the Constitution of Seychelles was amended to allow for the registration of political parties.
 Among the exiles returning to Seychelles was James Mancham, who returned in April 1992 to revive his party, the Democratic Party (DP).
 By the end of that month, eight political parties had registered to contest the first stage of the transition process: election to the constitutional commission, which took place on 23–26 July 1992.

 The constitutional commission was made up of 22 elected members, 14 from the SPPF and 8 from the DP.
 It commenced work on 27 August 1992, with both President René and Mancham calling for national reconciliation and consensus on a new democratic constitution.
 A consensus text was agreed upon on 7 May 1993, and a referendum to approve it was called for 15–18 June.
-The draft was approved with 73.9% of the electorate in favor of it and 24.1% against.
+The draft was approved with 73.9% of the electorate in favour of it and 24.1% against.

 The first multiparty presidential and legislative elections held under the new constitution was held between 23–26 July 1993, as well as a resounding victory for President René.
 Three political groups contested the elections – the SPPF, the DP, and the United Opposition (UO) – a coalition of three smaller political parties, including Parti Seselwa.
 Two other smaller opposition parties threw in their lot with the DP.
 All participating parties and international observer groups accepted the results as "free and fair."

 Three candidates contested the 20–22 March 1998 presidential election: France-Albert René of the SPPF, James Mancham of the DP, and Wavel Ramkalawan.
 President René and his SPPF won by a landslide.
 The president's popularity in elections jumped to 66.6% in 1998 from 59.5% in 1993, while the SPPF garnered 61.7% of the total votes cast in the 1998 National Assembly election, compared to 56.5% in 1993.

 In 1999, Mancham switched to the centrist liberal Seychelles National Party (SNP) which emerged as the major opposition party, losing to the SPPF in 2002 parliamentary election with 42% of the vote.
 In 2004, René turned the presidency over to his former vice-president and long-time comrade, James Michel.
 Michel won the 2006 presidential election against SNP leader Ramkalawan with 53.5% of the vote.
-The former vice-president, Danny Faure, was sworn in as president on October 16th 2016, following the surprise resignation of James Michel.
+The former vice-president, Danny Faure, was sworn in as president on 16 October 2016, following the surprise resignation of James Michel.

-On 26th October 2020, the opposition took power in the Seychelles for the first time since 1977, following its victory in the presidential election.
+On 26 October 2020, the opposition took power in the Seychelles for the first time since 1977, following its victory in the presidential election.

 Anglican priest Wavel Ramkalawan defeated President Danny Faure by 54.9% to 43.5%.